apache/struts-site/source/security/index.md

 </global-exception-mappings>
 ```

+### Proactively protect from OGNL Expression Injections attacks if easily applicable

+The framework has a history of critical security bugs, many tied to its use of OGNL technology; Due to its ability to
+create or change executable code, OGNL is capable of introducing critical security flaws to any framework that uses it.
+Multiple Struts 2 versions have been vulnerable to OGNL security flaws.
+Consequently, we've equipped OGNL and the
+framework with following proactive optional possibilities since OGNL 3.1.24 and Struts 2.5.22.
+They're disabled by
+default but via enabling them, you can proactively protect from potential still unknown OGNL Expression Injections flaws:

+NOTE: These might break your current app functionality.
+Before using in production environment, you're recommended to
+comprehensively test your app UI and functionalities with these enabled.

+#### Run OGNL expressions inside sandbox

+You can do this simply via adding `-Dognl.security.manager` to JVM arguments.
+OGNL thereupon utilizes Java Security
+Manager to run OGNL expressions (which includes your actions either!) inside a sandbox with no permission.
+It is worth
+noting that it affects only OGNL expression execution and thereafter OGNL reverts Java Security Manager to its previous
+state.

+#### Apply a maximum allowed length on OGNL expressions

+You can enable this via Struts configuration key `struts.ognl.expressionMaxLength`.
+OGNL thereupon doesn't evaluate any
+expression longer than specified value.
+You would choose a value large enough to permit ALL valid OGNL expressions used
+within the application.
+Values larger than the 200-400 range have diminishing security value (at which point it is
+really only a "style guard" for long OGNL expressions in an application).

 ## Internal security mechanism

 The Apache Struts 2 contains internal security manager which blocks access to particular classes and Java packages -